CORPORATE GOVERNANCE REPORT

 8.9 Share Transfer System

 The shares of the Company being in compulsory dematerialised form, are transferable through the depository system.
-Shares in physical form should be lodged for transfer with the office of the TSRDL at Mumbai or at their Branch Offices or at the Registered Office of the Company.
+Shares in physical form should be lodged for transfer with the office of the TSRDPL at Mumbai or at their Branch Offices or at the Registered Office of the Company.
 The transfers are processed if technically found to be in order and complete in all respects.
-The transfers processed are approved by the Company thrice a month.
+The transfers processed are approved by the Company on weekly basis.

 8.10 Pledge of Equity Shares